catamphetamine/react-pages/README.md

 [![Gratipay][gratipay-image]][gratipay-url]
 -->

 Is a module providing support for isomorphic (universal) rendering with React, React-router, Redux, Redux-router.
 Also allows for Webpack bundler.
 Allows for locale detection and therefore internationalization of the app.
 Also it handles Http Cookies mutation correctly (both on client and server).
+And when paired with Redux it certainly knows how to preload web pages before rendering them on the server – it wouldn't be called "isomorphic" otherwise.

 ## Installation